A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Introduction

+\emph{Contribution.} (i) We propose two special DC-SOS decompositions in the power-sum of linear forms (namely, the power-sum DC decomposition) for multivariate polynomials.
+These decompositions can be efficiently generated by solving sparse linear systems. (ii) We introduce BDCA with an exact line search (BDCA$_\text{e}$) for solving \eqref{eq:POPL}, wherein the line search entails computing roots of a univariate polynomial in an interval, and an upper bound for the initial step size of the line search is estimated. (iii) The convex subproblems required in BDCA$_\text{e}$ are tackled by employing the Fast Dual Proximal Gradient (FDPG) method \cite{beck2014fast}, which leverages the separable block structure of the power-sum DC decompositions. (iv) The convergence analysis of BDCA$_\text{e}$ is established akin to the methodology in \cite{niu2019higher}, and its convergence rate under the Kurdyka-{\L}ojasiewicz property is substantiated.

+We delineate three major advantages of our proposed power-sum DC decompositions.
+Firstly, they furnish effective DC decompositions for polynomials.
+Secondly, the convex subproblem in BDCA$_\text{e}$ can be efficiently resolved in parallel due to the unique power-sum structure.
+Thirdly, the exact line search is simplified to the process of locating the roots of a univariate polynomial, with coefficients being computed explicitly based on the power-sum DC decompositions.
+These advantages are also regarded as major contributions of this paper.

 The rest of this paper is organized as follows.
-In Section \ref{sec:pre}, we recall some notations and preliminaries required in this paper.
-In Section \ref{sec:dec_reform}, we establish two power-sum DC decompositions to get two DC programming formulations of \eqref{eq:POPL}.
-The corresponding BDCA$_\text{e}$ to the two DC formulations are proposed in Section \ref{sec:DCAe}.
+In Section \ref{sec:pre}, we recall some notations and preliminaries required in the paper.
+In Section \ref{sec:dec_reform}, we establish two power-sum DC decompositions to get two DC programming formulations for \eqref{eq:POPL}.
+The corresponding BDCA$_\text{e}$ with the two DC formulations are proposed in Section \ref{sec:DCAe}.
 The convergence analysis and the convergence rate of BDCA$_\text{e}$ are proved in Section \ref{sec:con-analysis}.
-The FDPG method for solving the convex subproblem are presented in Section \ref{sec:FDPG}.
-Some numerical experiments on the Mean-Variance-Skewness-Kurtosis portfolio optimization model by comparing BDCA$_\text{e}$ with the classical DCA, BDCA with the Armijo line search, as well as the solvers FILTERSD and FMINCON are reported in Section \ref{sec:numerical-experiment}.
-Some concluding remarks and potential research topics are discussed in the final section.
+The FDPG method for efficiently solving the convex subproblem is discussed in Section \ref{sec:FDPG}.
+Some numerical experiments on the Mean-Variance-Skewness-Kurtosis portfolio optimization model and the polynomial optimization problem with box constraint are reported in Section \ref{sec:numerical-experiment}.
+Some concluding remarks and important questions are summarized in the final section.